-If the answer is not a lot, choose a medium-coverage foundation you can “build” to fuller-coverage.
+If the answer is not a lot, choose a medium-coverage foundation you can “build” to fuller coverage.
 “There are very few moments where anyone needs a full-coverage foundation,” Henao says.

-You can make any foundation more sheer by mixing the formula with your favorite moisturizer and/or applying with a damp beauty blender.
+You can make any foundation more sheer by mixing the formula with your favorite moisturizer and/or applying it with a damp beauty blender.

 Don't Assume Full-Coverage Is the Answer to Uneven Texture

-That’s right: Even if you’re dealing with textural issues when it comes to your skin (like acne scars or Rosacea), heavier, fuller-coverage formulas usually aren’t the answer.
+That’s right: Even if you’re dealing with textural issues when it comes to your skin (like acne scars or rosacea), heavier, fuller-coverage formulas usually aren’t the answer.